Special educational needs and disabilities (SEND)

 - decision making should be based more in local areas

-- a more focussed strategy around High Needs Block spend should be developed
+- a more focused strategy around High Needs Block spend should be developed

-To deliver these outcomes, the SEND Policy identifies six broad steps.
-During the next few months the Council, together with parents/carers and other key stakeholders, will be developing an action plan to support the delivery of the Policy’s outcomes.
+To deliver these outcomes, the SEND policy identifies six broad steps.
+The council, together with parents/carers and other key stakeholders, will develop an action plan to support the delivery of the policy’s outcomes.
 This action plan will be owned and monitored regularly by the Nottinghamshire SEND Accountability Board.

-If you think that additional support is required to meet the needs of your child, or if, as a young person, you would like some extra help, please use the Local Offer to identify what is available and who you can contact to access this help and support.
+If you think that additional support is required to meet the needs of your child, or if, as a young person, you would like some extra help, please use the SEND local offer to identify what is available and find out who you can contact to access this help and support.

-It is expected that the majority of needs can be met through the Local Offer, without the requirement for a Statutory Assessment or an Education Health and Care (EHC) plan.
-When considering any requests for an EHC plan, evidence will be sought as to how the Local Offer has been used to support the child/young person’s needs.
-The aim is for information to be located in one, easily located website.
-It can be accessed through smart phones and tablets as well as via the internet.
+It is expected that the majority of needs can be met without the requirement for a statutory assessment or an Education Health and Care (EHC) plan.
+When considering any requests for an EHC plan, evidence will be sought as to how the SEND local offer has been used to support the child/young person’s needs.
+The aim is for information to be located in one, easily-located website.
+It can be accessed using smart phones and tablets as well as via the internet.

-Staff in Nottinghamshire County Council’s Customer Service Centre will also be able to provide details of the information contained within the Local Offer to those without easy access to the internet.
-They can be contacted on 0300 500 8080.
+The council's customer service centre will also be able to provide details of the information contained within the SEND local offer to those without easy access to the internet.
+The customer service centre can be contacted on 0300 500 8080.